All Episodes

 I think that's what we should do.

-But and that's probably a bad joke.
+And that's probably a bad joke.

-Well, you know what's you know what's going on there?
+Well, you know what's going on?

-You know, the inquirer is peeved that they didn't get a Pulitzer for the John Edwards story.
+You know, the Inquirer is peeved that they didn't get a Pulitzer for the John Edwards story.

-And they're out there and they're digging stuff up that Democrat media will not touch, and this is one of those things.
+And they're out there and they're digging stuff up that Democrat media will not touch.

 Al Gore's spokeswoman said essentially that the more they delve into this, the better it is for the vice president, because the more evidence is going to turn up that he didn't do anything.